m8liaang/data-analysis-projects/netflix_eda_project/README.md

 The DataCamp repository served as a convenient source for the CSV files, while the original dataset is hosted on data.world.

-CSV files are NOT included.
 Users should obtain the dataset directly from the original source and comply with its applicable terms of use.

 ## Toolkit/Python Libraries Used
 Pandas, matplotlib, seaborn